ts-roms/cafe-app/README.md

 - Accounting (sales ledger, invoicing, expenses, and simple financial reports) with CSV export and double-entry journal
 - Time In/Out tracking with audit logs and shift scheduling
 - Role-Based Access Control (RBAC) with admin-managed roles and permissions (defaults: admin, manager, cashier, staff)
-- Admin: Settings (currency, tax rate), Audit Logs viewer, Roles & Users management
+- Admin: Settings (currency, tax rate), Audit Logs viewer, Roles & Users management, Calendar (Leave & Birthdays)

 All data is stored locally in your browser (localStorage) for simplicity.
 No backend required.